Rules and liability

 - Please remember that these small vessels cannot be sculled safely in strong wind and/or tide conditions with which the larger, heavier St Ayles Skiff copes comfortably.
 If there is any doubt, DON’T GO OUT.

-- Apart from our usual safety rules, also Carry a mobile phone, switched on, to use if assistance required.
+- Apart from our usual safety rules, also carry a mobile phone, switched on, to use if assistance required.
 Keep a Proper Look-out, which means taking in the whole 360-degree panorama, for hazards, including larger pieces of debris and, of course, other river traffic: pass vessels coming towards you from the opposite direction Port to Port.
-NOTE The Govan Ferry operates on a Sheduled Ferry Route: always give way to the Ferry and do not linger in its route even when it is temporarily on either pontoon.
+NOTE The Govan Ferry, when operational, is a Scheduled Ferry Route: always give way to the Ferry and do not linger in its route even when it is temporarily on either pontoon.

-- Before a sculling session, obtain permission from Skipper, collect oars and rowlocks from Barge, record Date & Time in register; whether TMS or Bonxie, your signature, and name of Skipper granting permission for the session.
+- Before a sculling session, obtain permission from Skipper, collect oars and rowlocks from clubhouse, record date & time in register; whether TMS or Bonxie, your signature, and name of Skipper granting permission for the session.

-- After session, unless handing over to waiting GCRC Member/s, return oars and rowlocks to Barge, sign out, note time and any comments/damage report.
+- After session, unless handing over to waiting GCRC Member/s, return oars and rowlocks to clubhouse, sign out, note time and any comments/damage report.

 Thank you for looking after yourself and our vessels.